 You will need a mold to make the hot chocolate bombs.
 There are round molds made specifically for hot cocoa bombs.
 But we used egg molds.

 Egg molds work great for this!
 We had no issues with them breaking or being hard to get out.
-These types of molds are much easier to make/use than the round molds that you then need to seal together.
+These molds are much easier to make/use than the round molds you need to seal together.

 We found that using a small milk frother helped mix up the chocolate bomb and the peanut butter into the milk once it melted.
 Plus it’s just a fun tool to have around if you love fancy homemade drinks.